Reevaluating Policy Gradient Methods for Imperfect-Information Games: Preliminaries

 Double oracle (DO) \citep{do03} is another such game-theoretic algorithm.
 Like FP, DO works by iteratively computing best responses.
 However, rather than computing best responses to the average of the previous iterates, DO computes best responses $\pi_t$ to Nash equilibria $\sigma_t^{\ast}$ of a so-called metagame.
 This metagame is a one-shot game in which players select policies $\pi^{(1)}, \pi^{(2)}$ from among the previous best responses $\{\pi_1, \dots, \pi_{t-1}\}$ and receive as payoff the expected value $\mathcal{J}(\pi^{(1)}, \pi^{(2)})$ of playing these policies against one another.
 A policy of this metagame is a mixture $\sigma_t$ over previous best responses $\{\pi_1, \dots, \pi_{t-1}\}$ that is enacted by sampling $\pi_T \sim \sigma_t$ once at the start of each game, then playing according to $\pi_T$ until the conclusion of the game.
 A policy of this metagame $\sigma_t$ is unexploitable if none of the previous best responses $\{\pi_1, \dots, \pi_{t-1}\}$ exploits it.
 The exploitability of a sequence of metagame Nash equilibria is guaranteed to converge to zero as $t$ grows large.

 Unfortunately, both FP and DO can suffer from slow convergence.
-This is suggested not only by practice, but also according to the exponential best-known complexity for FP and exponential lower bound for DO \citep{do_lower24}.
 Requiring a large number of iterations is especially concerning in the context of DRL because each iteration requires solving an entire reinforcement learning problem.
 Despite numerous works on DRL variants of both FP \citep{nfsp16,nfsp-em19,alphastar19,nfsp-adapt23,nfsp-eve23,nfsp-plt23} and DO \citep{psro17,psro-pipe20,xdo21,iterative-psro21,anytimepsro22,odo22,epsro22,psro-nontrans23,rmdo23,sppsro24,sapsro24,fusion-psro24}, it is not clear that this issue has been addressed.